Enter your email to view this content

 Common Stormwater Pollutants at Industrial Facilities

-Different industries generate different stormwater pollutants, but several contaminant types appear frequently in industrial stormwater samples.
+Different industries generate distinct stormwater pollutants, but certain contaminant types are common in industrial stormwater samples.

 Total Suspended Solids (TSS)

-Sediment from unpaved areas, material handling activities, and equipment yards can become mobilized during rain events.
-TSS is one of the most common causes of permit exceedances.
+Sediment from unpaved areas, material-handling activities, and equipment yards can be mobilized during rain events.
+TSS is one of the most common causes of permit exceedances and represents organic and inorganic solid particles—such as dirt, metals, and nutrients.
+When discharge limits are breached, it can degrade water quality, cloud receiving streams with elevated turbidity, and transport harmful pollutants into the local ecosystem.

 Heavy Metals